AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/instance-settings/adding-url-permissions.md

 ---
 title: Adding URL permissions
-description: Learn how to establish a connection from your Adobe Campaign Classic instence to an external URL.
+description: Learn how to establish a connection from your Adobe Campaign Classic instance to an external URL.
 feature: Control Panel
 kt: 3259
 thumbnail: 28149.jpg